I’m not Charlie.

 I’m not Charlie

-and I’m also not absolving those who committed this crime.
+and I’m also not absolving those who committed this

 But tragic incidents that seemingly arise without warning